-Heath Killen (ie. me) is a designer, writer, and thing maker who lives in the mountains among wild psychotropic apple trees, prehistoric birds, mystics, and old drunks.
+I am a designer, writer, and thing maker who lives in the mountains — where the skies are filled with cosmic clouds, the gardens with psychotropic apple trees, and the pubs with old mystics.

 My most recent project is In Wild Air 2016—17, a weekly newsletter where a guest editor shares six things that interest them.
 It’s nice.
 Enlightening.
 Better than spam.
-Previous guest editors include Kate Jinx, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.
+Previous guest editors include The Planthunter, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.

-I also run The Territories 2016—17, a small publishing house looking for stories in antipodean landscapes.
-At the end of last year I made On Land , a series of five zines which largely focus on DIY utopias in strange and remote environments.
-Next up is a collection of psychogeographic maps exploring the coast of New Zealand.
+I also run The Territories 2016—17, a small publishing lab looking for stories in antipodean landscapes.
+At the end of last year I made On Land , a series of five zines which largely focus on DIY utopias in unusual and remote environments.
+Next up is a collection of psychogeographic food maps exploring the coast of New Zealand.

 After moving to Leura two years ago, I worked with a small team to name, design, and roll out (a newspaper, website, short film, and series of events) Mtns Made 2016—17 — the cultural identity for the creative industries of the Blue Mountains.
 This has had a profoundly positive and measurable impact on the community, and has changed the way the region percieved around the country and beyond.